Back to blog

 }

-For any Express application with multiple routes that accept user input for an LLM, you want a middleware function rather than repeating the validation logic in every route handler.
-The middleware below checks for the three most common request body fields (message, prompt, input), validates the content, and blocks the request before it reaches your handler if an attack is detected.
+For any app with multiple routes feeding an LLM, use middleware rather than repeating the call in every handler.
+The Express and FastAPI versions below check the common body fields, validate the content, and block before the request reaches your handler.

 1. Fail open or fail closed?
-If SafePrompt is unavailable (network error, timeout), should you block the request or let it through?
-The example below fails open — the LLM call proceeds if the validation service is unreachable.
-Change this to fail closed if your threat model requires it.
+If SafePrompt is unreachable, do you block or allow?
+The examples fail open.
+Change them to fail closed if your threat model demands it.

 safeprompt-middleware.jsjavascript